Last reviewed 26 September 2020

 Continuing with remote working

-Employers should still consider who needs to be at work, planning for the minimum number of people needed at work to operate safely and effectively.
+Employers should consider who needs to be at work, planning for the minimum number of people needed at work to operate safely and effectively.

 Restructuring and splitting teams/shifts